Generated lower-river meadow scene representing Henry's Fork near St. Anthony in Idaho, not an exact location photo

 Warm Slough access site

-Important IDFG launch and day-use anchor when you want easy public staging close to the lower corridor.
+Important IDFG launch and day-use anchor when you want easy public staging close to the lower area.

 Useful downstream public access when you want a shorter or more deliberate float finish.